laksa96/laksa96/README.md

 - 👋 Hi, I’m @laksa96
 - 👀 I’m interested in Web Development (Frontend and Backend)
 - 💞️ I’m looking to collaborate on multiple different projects and extend my experience and knowledge
-- 📫 How to reach me..email me at mladenoviclazar96@gmail.com or on instagram @laksa96
+- 📫 Email me at mladenoviclazar96@gmail.com or on instagram @laksa96 for a collaboration

 <!---
 laksa96/laksa96 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.